-Graduate program directors, in concert with the graduate faculty of their respective programs, formulate requirements for graduate degrees within the framework of the Graduate Council, the Teacher Education Administrative Council, Minot State University policy, and State Board of Higher Education policies.
-These include admittance, retention, and degree completion requirements.
-The M. Ed.
-Advisory Committee performs these same functions for the Masters of Education Degree.
+Graduate program directors, in concert with the graduate faculty of their respective programs, formulate requirements for graduate degrees within the framework of the Graduate Council, the Teacher Education Administrative Council, ESPB and CAEP requirements, Minot State University policy, and State Board of Higher Education policies.
+These requirements include curriculum content, assessment practices, admittance, retention, and degree completion.